Summary

 2.1 Global Economic Impact

-Extended economic capacity: Enabling women to remain in the workforce longer
+• Longer economic participation — women staying in the workforce longer

-The health gap equates to 75 million disability-adjusted life years (DALYs) lost annually, equivalent to seven days per woman per year spent in poor health or lost to early death.
-Closing this gap could generate the equivalent impact of 137 million women accessing full-time employment by 2040.
+Right now, the gap costs 75 million disability-adjusted life years (DALYs) annually — roughly seven days per woman per year lost to poor health or premature death.
+Closing it would be the equivalent of 137 million women entering full-time work by 2040.

 2.2 Workforce Participation and Productivity

-Women's health directly influences workforce participation and productivity.
-Nearly half of the women's health burden affects women during their working years (ages 15-50), creating significant economic consequences:
+Nearly half of the women's health burden hits during peak working years (ages 15–50).
+The economic fallout is real:

-Absenteeism: Health conditions disproportionately affecting women lead to substantial workplace absenteeism.
-In Bangladesh, a study found that 73% of women employed in textile factories missed an average of six days per month due to menstrual health issues.
-When provided with menstrual products and education, absenteeism dropped to just 3%.
+• Absenteeism: In Bangladesh, 73% of women in textile factories missed an average of six days per month due to menstrual health issues.
+When they were given menstrual products and education, absenteeism dropped to 3%.
+The fix was simple.
+The impact was massive.

 2.3 Multigenerational Benefits

-Maternal and Child Health: Healthy mothers are more likely to have healthy children.
-Pregnancy complications can increase risk for chronic illnesses—gestational hypertension can lead to chronic hypertension, and women with gestational diabetes have a 50% risk of developing type 2 diabetes within 7-10 years.
+• Maternal and child health: Healthy mothers have healthier children.
+Pregnancy complications don't just end at delivery — gestational hypertension leads to chronic hypertension, and women with gestational diabetes face a 50% chance of developing type 2 diabetes within 7–10 years.

-Economic Mobility: Healthy women can pursue education and careers, lifting families out of poverty.
-As one Kenyan entrepreneur noted, access to contraceptives enabled her to build a successful business and send her daughter to become a biomedical engineer.
+• Economic mobility: Healthy women can pursue education and careers.
+One Kenyan entrepreneur credited access to contraceptives with enabling her to build a business and send her daughter to study biomedical engineering.

 3. The Women's Health Gap: A Global Perspective